arinrohega/DE-Pipeline01-OnPremise/README.md

 To support script development, Visual Studio Code (VScode) was selected as the designated IDE.

 VScode was atached to the Python container, for pyspark code testing.
-(Connecting to Spark Container was also an option, but volume mapping for Delta Lake JAR dependencies were easier with Python Container)
+(Connecting to Spark Container was also an option, but volume mapping for Delta Lake JAR dependencies was easier with Python Container)

 ![vs1](https://github.com/user-attachments/assets/5947018b-9efc-404c-a822-8f742bb1f845)